stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/WeaponTableGlossary/index.md

 * For each 3 points by which you beat the target's Dexterity defence, the attack deals 1 additional damage die.

 ### Cleave
-When a melee attack with a cleave weapon reduces a creature to 0 hit points, any excess damage from that attack can carry over to another creature nearby.
+When a melee attack with a cleave weapon reduces a creature to 0 stamina, any excess damage from that attack can carry over to another creature nearby.
 The attacker targets another creature within reach and, if the original attack roll can hit it, applies any remaining damage to it.
-If that creature is likewise reduced to 0 hit points, repeat this process, carrying over the remaining damage until there are no valid targets, or until the damage carried over fails to reduce an undamaged creature to 0 hit points.
+If that creature is likewise reduced to 0 stamina, repeat this process, carrying over the remaining damage until there are no valid targets, or until the damage carried over fails to reduce an undamaged creature to 0 stamina.

 ### Close
 If the target of an attack with a close weapon is grappled, double the number of weapon dice rolled for the attack's damage.